Seelengrab/Seelengrab.github.io/articles/Error Shrinking: The Good, the Bad and the Ugly/index.md

 that all of your tooling needs support for to take proper advantage of.
 "Throw and forget" doesn't really work all that well when you want to be smart about actually debugging them.

+!!! note "Supposition.jl improvements"
+    With [v0.2.0](https://github.com/Seelengrab/Supposition.jl/releases/tag/v0.2.0), Supposition.jl can now shrink `ArgumentError` well too, correctly finding `6.283185307179586`.
+This is a bit brittle though and can get worse again if the error message string contains lots of unrelated data too, so using a better error is still important.

 ## Conclusion

 Alright, this about sums it up; there are good & simple things you can do with errors in Julia that help users to debug their code, but even those